Iris leptophylla: Description

 It has a slender stem, about 2 mm in diameter, that can grow up to between 15 and 35 cm tall.

 The stem has 3 or 4 green, lanceolate spathes (leaves of the flower bud).
 They are between 3.5 and 8 cm long and between 1 and 1.8 cm wide.
 They also have a distinct rib (or midvein) and (scarious) membranous edges.

-The stems hold between 2 or 3 terminal (top of stem) flowers, blooming in late spring to early summer, between April to May, or from May to June (in Europe).
+The stems hold between 2 and 3 terminal (top of stem) flowers, blooming in late spring to early summer, between April and May, or from May to June (in Europe).